wiicode/cybersecurity-framework/bronze-controls/protect-your-management-interfaces.md

 ### **Tips to protect management interfaces:**

 1. Expose management interfaces to dedicated management networks where you can.
-At the very least, limit authorised inbound IP addresses to those used by dedicated management devices.
+At the very least, limit authorized inbound IP addresses to those used by dedicated management devices.
 2. Deploy jump servers where you need to expose management interfaces to less trusted networks.
 Ensure these are very well configured and maintained.
 3. Use only the latest versions of secure protocols and configure them to use strong authentication mechanisms.
 For example, use the latest version of SSH rather than Telnet, and use public-key authentication to secure access.
 4. Create similar tiers in your management networks to those in the systems being managed.